betosan83/betosan83/README.md

 </div>

 - 🔭 Working for about 7 years at Dataprev with Java backend in numerous projects.
-- 🌱 Studying a lot of front-end tecnologies, such as Javascript with React.js and Next.js.
+- 🌱 Studying a lot of front-end tecnologies, such as Javascript with React.js using Next.js.

 <div style="display: inline_block"><br>